kubernetes/community/sig-architecture/production-readiness.md

 leads (although SIG lead approval is needed as well, of course).
 It is useful to have the viewpoint of a team that is not as familiar with the intimate details of the SIG, but *is* familiar with Kubernetes and with operating Kubernetes in production.
-Experience through our dry runs in 1.19 and 1.20 have shown that this slightly "outsider" view helps identify otherwise missed items.
+Experience through our dry runs in 1.17-1.20 have shown that this slightly "outsider" view helps identify otherwise missed items.

 More background may be found in the [PRR KEP].